Antennipatus: Head

-Comparison of Antennipatus antenna to that of the living Epiperipatus isthmicola.
+Comparison of Antennipatus's antenna to that of the living Epiperipatus isthmicola.

 Antennipatus had slender, onychophoran-like antennae.
 In the holotype (MNHN SOT003121) these preserved more than 40 annuli (rings of dermal papillae) in alternating wide and narrow bands.
-This pattern is also seen living velvet worms, for example, Epiperipatus isthmicola.
+The same pattern is seen living velvet worms, for example, Epiperipatus isthmicola.
 As of now, not a single specimen of Antennipatus preserves eyes.
 This could be an artifact of preservation, though alternatively, it could have lacked eyes all together.

 Two specimens of Antennipatus preserved what is likely a ventral (bottom-facing) mouth.
 This was preserved as a hole that is longer than it is wide, being 3.2 × 1.6 millimeters in the holotype and 1.8 × 1.2 millimeters in MNHN SOT003122.
 The hole was also surrounded by a circular protrusion, likely the remains of lip papillae.
 Since neither specimens preserve jaws, the mouth was either closed or filled with sediment when being fossilized.

 Behind the antennae and to the sides of the mouth were a pair of slime papillae.
-These are clearly defined in MNHN SOT003121b, might exist in MNHN SOT006706.
-The appendages were interpreted as slime papillae based on their anterolateral (higher up on the sides) location, lack of annulation compared to other limbs, and due to being noticeably shorter than the proceeding legs.
+These are clearly defined in MNHN SOT003121b, but might be present in MNHN SOT006706.
+Rather than something else, the appendages were interpreted as slime papillae based on their anterolateral (higher up on the sides) location, lack of annulation compared to other limbs, and due to being noticeably shorter than the proceeding legs.